Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Naturalhealthmessage.com receives compensation from some of the companies, products, and services listed on this page.
 Advertising Disclosure

-Before we get into the natural remedies for alopecia, let us learn more about it.
+Before we discuss natural remedies for alopecia, let’s learn more about it.
 Alopecia most frequently occurs in men but can also occur in women.
-The most common is the accustomed male pattern of baldness and the female pattern of baldness.
+The most common patterns are the accustomed male pattern of baldness and the female pattern of baldness.

 It is the hair on the head that we are concerned with here.
 There are several types of hair loss: